abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 It's a really good feature and allows us to expose our gRPC services as REST APIs.
 It's worth checking out 👉 [JSON Transcoding](https://learn.microsoft.com/en-us/aspnet/core/grpc/json-transcoding?view=aspnetcore-7.0).

+> I've created a separate community article for this feature.
+Check it from [here](https://community.abp.io/posts/grpc-json-transcoding-16eai2zw).

 ### Blazor

 We are going to cover two new features for Blazor: